 TVB’s Man in the Net is from 1979 and while I was already around then, I barely remember anything about the series.
 Yup.
 Other than that LEGENDARY hamburger gorging segment, I have no other recollection about the series or the theme song.

 Yup.
-That’s how it happened.
+That was how it happened.
 Reacquainted with the original recording from 1979 thanks to YouTube.
 Then utterly, deeply in love after listening to Teresa Cheung’s recent live performances.

-Alright, story’s over!
-Free downloadable Electone sheet music, registration, etc, at …
+All right, story’s over!
+Free downloadable Electone sheet music, ELS-02C registration data, etc, at …

-Free Yamaha Electone Score & Registration Data for 網中人 (Man in the Net)
+Free Yamaha Electone Score & ELS-02C Registration Data for 網中人 (Man in the Net)